Good Earth Farm | ![]() |

 This heirloom variety is spectacular.
 It has violet-blue flowers with magenta

 veins.
-Clarke's Heavenly
+Heavenly

 Blue is the classic morning glory that really takes over the show